 General medical duties:

-Patient consultations: The majority of patients seen in the sick bay have minor illnesses such as common cold or musculoskeletal complaints.
-Dental complaints are also common.
-Furthermore malaria was not uncommon among the Angolan employees in high season.
+Patient consultations: The majority of patients seen in the sick bay have minor complaints such as common cold or musculoskeletal symptoms.
+Dental issues are also common.
+Furthermore malaria was not uncommon among the Angolan employees.

 On the Maersk Deliverer, the sick bay is well equipped, however any patient with serious illness would be evacuate onshore.
 I never had any emergency evacuations, however occasionally a crew member had to be sent off the rig for treatment, the main reason being dental problems and non-work related musculo-skeletal problems.